 - Development of the five page designs in CSS and HTML 4.01 Transitional to a reasonable level of accessibility, creating the HTML and CSS for the whole working site

 - Coding and adding all the content sitewide

 - Advising the client on the latest Search Engine Optimisation (SEO) techniques, and ensuring that all image-replaced code supported SEO as much as possible

 - Extensive testing of the site at all stages of the development process, ensuring complete consistency across the following browsers and platforms:

 - PC: Internet Explorer IE6, IE7; Firefox

 - Ensuring that every page and stylesheet had been validated using the W3C Markup Validation Service and that it conformed to HTML 4.01 Transitional requirements

 - Development of print stylesheets sitewide.

-As Round Peg is a new company, seeking to establish a web presence for the first time, it was vital that the HTML be carefully crafted to achieve Search Engine Optimisation for all sections of the site - including image-replaced elements.
+As Round Peg was a new company, seeking to establish a web presence for the first time, it was vital that the HTML be carefully crafted to achieve Search Engine Optimisation for all sections of the site - including image-replaced elements.
 For this reason I added a number of text-indented headers and subheaders to the HTML.
-These do not appear in the design, but they are visible to search engines and also when the page is printed.
-This improves both search engine ranking and the usefulness of printed pages to the user.
+These do not appear in the design, but they were visible to search engines and also when the page is printed.
+This improved both search engine ranking and the usefulness of printed pages to the user.

-I came in way under-budget with this build, which will enable the client to invest more money in the database back-end.
+I came in way under-budget with this build, which enabled the client to invest more money in the database back-end.